Panama at a Glance

 More than half of Panama’s population lives in the Panama City-Colón metropolitan corridor.

 With this article, we hope to provide expats in Panama with all the information they need on the healthcare system, housing, and other essential aspects of life in Panama.
-If you are looking for information on visas, work permits and business, please check out our articles on moving to Panama and working in Panama.
+If you are looking for information on visas, work permits, and doing business, please check out our articles on moving to Panama and working in Panama.

 Meet the People